purpleprodigy/Polestar/README.md

 # Polestar plugin

-Polestar is a centralized WordPress Plugin for Purple Prodigy website projects.
+Polestar is a centralized WordPress Plugin for Purple Prodigy website projects using the [Beans](https://getbeans.io) Framework.
 It provides the framework for custom post types, taxonomies, shortcodes and custom metaboxes.
 It keeps plugins DRY, reusable and modular.
 For example, if a feature-specific plugin such as a Testimonial, FAQ, or Portfolio plugin is required, you configure these plugins accordingly.

 ## Features